nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-4-o2ims.md

 {{% alert title="Note" color="primary" %}}

-After fresh docker install, verify docker supplementary group is loaded by executing `id | grep docker`.
+After a fresh docker install, verify the docker supplementary group is loaded by executing `id | grep docker`.
-If not, logout and login to the VM or execute the `newgrp docker` to ensure the docker supplementary group is loaded.
+If not, logout and login to the VM or execute `newgrp docker` to ensure the docker supplementary group is loaded.

 {{% /alert %}}